gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ```

-In this case you may find that the runner recieves HTTP 204 No content response code when connecting to the `jobs/request`` API.
+In this case, the runner might receive the error, `HTTP 204 No content response code when connecting to the `jobs/request`` API.`

 To troubleshoot, manally send a POST request to the API.
 This will help you to validate if the TCP connection is hanging.
 In a previously reported case, the TCP connection in the customers virtual private network would silently hang after ~2 KB data transfer.
 So the TCP connection allowed the Runner to register with GitLab, but subsequently failed when the runner tried to request CI job payloads.